Best Community Colleges in the U.S.

 Increase Your Earning Potential

-Enrolling in a bachelor's-completion program features even more financial benefits.
-The BLS reports that workers with a bachelor's make about 80% more weekly than those with a high school or GED diploma.
+Enrolling in a bachelor’s degree completion program features even more financial benefits.
+The BLS reports that workers with a bachelor’s make around 80% more weekly than those with a high school or GED diploma.

 Ability to Transfer Credits

-Many community colleges maintain partnerships with in-state colleges to help you transfer your undergraduate credit toward a bachelor's-completion program.
+Many community colleges maintain partnerships with in-state colleges to help you transfer your undergraduate credit toward a degree completion program.

 This benefit lets you rest easy knowing you won’t need to retake and pay for the same classes once you enroll in a four-year college.